On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Deduction and demonstration

 where $\mathcal{D}$ means the partial derivative \textit{w.r.t.} $\vect{x}_0$ or $\vect{x}_{0,\text{pol}}$.
 Note that $\matr{A} = \matr{A}(R, Z,\phi)$ is a function of spatial coordinates directly, $\vect{X}_\text{pol}(\vect{x}_{0,\text{pol}}, \phi_s, \phi_e)$ is a function of the initial point (not \emph{in-situ}).
 To emphasize the difference, two derivative operators $\partial / \partial (R,Z)$ and $\mathcal{D}$ are used.

 The term X-cycle is a figurative alias of \textit{hyperbolic cycle} (see Fig.~\ref{fig:DPm_relevant_cartoon}(a)).
 A cycle is \textit{hyperbolic} if

-the one corresponding to the eigenvector $\vect{v}_{i}=\hatb$, where $\hatb$ is the column vector of the local field normalized.
+the one corresponding to the eigenvector $\vect{v}_{i}=\hatb$, where $\hatb$ is the local field normalized.
 An O-cycle can be similarly defined in 3-D continuous-time systems with both $\calDPm$ eigenvalues $\lambda_i \in \mathbb{S}\subset \mathbb{C}$ but $\neq \pm 1$. $\calP$ denotes the Poincar\'e map.
 For a 3D toroidal vector field, the Poincar\'e section is chosen to be, in this Letter, an $R$-$Z$ cross-section, while $m$ is the toroidal turn number of the cycle.
-For a general $N$-D system, $\calPm$ can be defined as the returning map as a whole with no individual meaning of $m$.
+For a general $N$-D system, $\calPm$ can be defined as a whole with no individual meaning of $m$ to express the returning map for quasi-periodic cases.

-The evolution of $\calDPm$ and $\calDXT$ along a cycle has been revealed by two formulae given in \cite{wei2023}:
+The evolution of $\calDPm$ and $\calDXT$ along a cycle has been revealed by two formulae given in \cite{wei2023} as shown below: